katydecorah/katydecorah.github.io/_posts/2013-09-06-google-maps-images-api-for-jekyll.md

 published: true
 ---

-I have quite a few posts with locations and I wanted a better way to integrate them into my posts.
+I have several posts with locations and I wanted a better way to integrate them into my posts.
 I tinkered around with the static Google Maps Image API and found a neat little solution.

 ## Code